 Not only does the insurance shopper have options for types of coverage, but they can also choose the amount of coverage they want.
 Naturally the more the insurance company may have to cover the more they are going to increase the premiums.

 The actions of the driver themselves and general statistics are two facts that cause auto insurance to go up.

 The cost of insurance may go up for a specific driver.
 It may be because something has had a negative impact on their driving record.
 They may have accumulated demerit points.
 They may have a DUI conviction.
 Or, they may have made too many claims.

 Insurance companies will use statistics to determine a base premium rate to start with.
 If these statistics show an increase in something that can affect the insurance providers, then up go the insurance premiums.
 For example, they may notice an increase in a specific neighborhood for increased claims.
 This may mean for those living in this area their insurance is going to go up the next time they renew

 What Can Make Car Insurance Cheaper?

 Looking at discounts and comparative shopping can make car insurance cheaper.

-The good news is that there are several things that the driver can do to lower their insurance costs.
+The good news is that there are several things that drivers can do to lower their insurance costs.
 They can begin by knowing what potential discounts may be available to lower the costs.
 They can then see if they can apply any of these to their driving habits.
 For example, an Insurance company may offer a discount for using winter tires.
 Or they may offer a discount for being accident-free for a period of time.
 A driver can look at all the discounts then go with a company that has the most discounts that apply to them.

-Another step the insurance shopper can do is take the time to do some comparisons.
+Another step the insurance shopper can do is to take the time to do some comparisons.
 There are quote sites that will do all the research for them.
 Then they will come up with a selection of insurance providers that are offering the shopper the best rates.